eclipse-langium/langium-website/content/docs/document-lifecycle.md

 {{</mermaid>}}

 ## Creation of LangiumDocuments
-When the workspace is initialized, all files having an extension matching those defined in `langium-config.json` will be collected.
-During collection, the `WorkspaceManager` relies on the `LangiumDocuments` service to check if a `LangiumDocument` exist for a given URI.
-If no instance of a `LangiumDocument` can be found, the `LangiumDocumentFactory` service will create a new instance of `LangiumDocument`.
+When the workspace is initialized, all files having an extension matching those defined in `langium-config.json` are collected by the `WorkspaceManager` service.
+The `LangiumDocumentFactory` service creates a new instance of `LangiumDocument` for each source file.
+Those documents are then stored in memory by the `LangiumDocuments` service so they can be accessed later.

-Files in the workspace are inherently instances of `TextDocument` as implemented by the `vscode-languageserver` package.
-These `TextDocument`s hold the content of the respective file as a `string`.
-Conversely, a `LangiumDocument` does not hold the content of document as a string but as an AST.
-In other words, the creation of a `LangiumDocument` by the `LangiumDocumentFactory` service is accompanied by the parsing of the content of a `TextDocument` into a given AST.
+Files in the workspace are mapped to instances of `TextDocument` as implemented by the `vscode-languageserver` package.
+Such a `TextDocument` holds the content of the respective file as a `string`.
+In contrast, a `LangiumDocument` represents the file content as an AST.
+This means that the creation of a `LangiumDocument` by the `LangiumDocumentFactory` service is accompanied by the parsing of the content of a `TextDocument` into an AST.
 During the creation of a `LangiumDocument` (i.e. after the document has been parsed), its state is set to `Parsed`.

-Once all `LangiumDocument`s have been created, the `DocumentBuilder` service will sequentially process each `LangiumDocument` as described below.

 {{<mermaid>}}
 graph LR;